jrweth/hw03-environment-setpiece/README.md

 There is no geometry associated with the land texture, but is simply a color applied to the background.
 To give it a bit more interest the height of the horizon (or mountain height) was acheived using 2d FBM.
 The color of the texture was created by mixing two different colors representing sand and brush and mixing them together using FBM.
+Finally the land was given a bit more shape broadly by scaling the color up and down with FBM with a broader frequency.

 ## Background Sky
 ![](images/dawn.png)